TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 18/Leviticus 18.25.md

 ---

-And the land is defiled: therefore I do visit the iniquity thereof upon it, and the land vomiteth out her inhabitants.
+The land was defiled: therefore I punished its iniquity, and the land vomited out her inhabitants.